Austria – influencing coffee culture for over 300 years

 One thing you will notice is that most of their coffee preparations do not come pre-sweetened.
 Sugar dispensers are on your table and how much you want to stir into your coffee is your own choice.

 Another thing is the generous use of whipped cream.
 The German word for it is “Schlagobers”.
 Mind you, it’s freshly made whipped cream, the real McCoy.
 If you grew up on the spray can version you will be in for a revelation and not be able ever to go back to that artificial stuff.

-There are also no flavored syrups, no soy lattes, no half and half.
+There are also no flavored syrups, no soy lattes, no half and half in Austrian coffee.
 If you crave those you will have to go to the globally operating coffee chain that you always wanted to get away from.
 Yes, they are even in Austria and slowly gaining traction.

 Several coffee preparations are fortified and flavored with a little alcohol.
 A shot of rum,